sadorlovsky/lissie/README.md

 # Lissie

-> cli tool that displays a LICENSE text
+> CLI tool that displays a LICENSE text

 ## Usage